 In other words, whether currently employed or a job seeker, you need to master the art of persuasion.
 In today’s job market and that of the future, if you’re able to successfully articulate your ideas and set fire to the collective imagination, nothing—not even high-level communication technologies such as AI—will stop you.
 And, even better, nobody will replace you.

 *Related – Service Aptitude, The Game Changer

 Not everyone is born with the ability to make strong connections.
 That’s a gift.
-But there are certain fundamental, transferable skills that everyone can learn.
-And it is incumbent on businesses to make them a mandatory part of customer service training.
+But there are certain fundamental skills that everyone can learn.
+And it is incumbent upon businesses to make them a mandatory part of customer service training.
 The most basic expression of warmth is both simple and an incredible CX opportunity.
-It’s how to create an emotional connection, yet it is extremely hard to find in the real world today.
+It’s how to create emotional connection yet it is extremely hard to find in the real world today.
 I’m referring to a smile.

 Emotional Health Management: Talk Less, Smile More

 Quoting a line from the play Hamilton, “Talk less, smile more,” billionaire Richard Branson adds, “If everyone did this the world would be a happier place.
 Stopping to really listen, pay attention to your companion, and truly hear what they are saying, is all too rare.
 Often we are too quick to step in and talk over them, especially in the business world.”